MLB Advanced Media Case Study

 MLBAM uses Amazon ElastiCache to temporarily store game information in memory caches instead of on hard drives, which enables fast retrieval of the data for analysis tasks.
 Amazon DynamoDB powers queries and supports the fast data retrieval required, while Amazon CloudFront delivers a scalable solution to serve up the APIs.

 AWS Lambda, a serverless computing service that runs code in response to events, supports analysis of data feeds in the solution’s metrics engine.
 “Lambda is really clever.
 It’s where we take the raw data, do some cleaning up and error detection, then create the metrics that bring more insights into plays—the throws, the player’s acceleration rate, the top running speeds,” Van Dall says.
-“We’re accessing a truly big data
+“We’re accessing a truly big data mine, and have yet to scratch the surface."

 The analysis happens within milliseconds after the data is received, a key for broadcasters to take delivery of the raw metrics and video within 12 seconds after a play is complete.